 Hailing from the small tropical of Puerto Rico, Stephanie is Miami Music Project’s in-house storyteller!

 Stephanie launched her business career quickly upon graduating from Eastern Connecticut State University where she received a Bachelor’s Degree in Business Administration with a Marketing Concentration and a Music Minor.
-Fully believing that one should never fail to bring great enthusiasm into work, Stephanie then went on to pursue a Master’s Degree in Global Entertainment and Music Business with a concentration in Live Entertainment from Berklee College of Music.
+Fully believing that one should never fail to bring great expertise into work, Stephanie then went on to pursue a Master’s Degree in Global Entertainment and Music Business with a concentration in Live Entertainment from Berklee College of Music.

 In her downtime, Stephanie enjoys traveling around the globe, attending cool live events, and indulging in her love of photography.
 With the motivation to always give back, she has devoted her time to giving back to the younger generation through the organization of TEDx events and empowering Symposiums.
 She currently serves as Committee Member for the Women In Music Chapter in Miami.